-- 10.1 The department chairs in English, math, social studies, and science at each of the school sites shall receive one (1) release period designated as a department chair period. - 10.2 The site principal will select, appoint or re-appoint department chairs. - 10.3 Additional department chairs other than those identified in Section 10.1 above or those provided an additional preparation period for this purpose through categorical or other funding sources, shall receive an annual stipend based on the total number of class sections offered within the department.
+- 10.1 The department chairs in English, math, social studies, and science at each of the school sites shall receive one (1) release period designated as a department chair period. - 10.2 The site principal will select, appoint or re-appoint department chairs.
+The site principal shall solicit input by email from department members regarding the selection of the Department Chair, as referenced in Article XII, Section 1.10. - 10.3 Additional department chairs other than those identified in Section 10.1 above or those provided an additional preparation period for this purpose through categorical or other funding sources, shall receive an annual stipend based on the total number of class sections offered within the department.
 This Section does not apply to Department Chairs or Head Counselor at East Palo Alto Academy.